genovese28/python_curriculum_exercises/Unit-02/01-blueprints/readme.md

 ### Part I - Questions

 1. Describe the MVC pattern.
+a design pattern for building large web apps. model-managing data storage, retrieval and validation. view- user sees and we want it simple.
+Controller- the 'brains', talks to models and updates view.
-2. In the MVC pattern, does the model communicate directly with the view?
+2. In the MVC pattern, does the model communicate directly with the view? no the controller has to.
-2. What is the purpose of blueprints?
+2. What is the purpose of blueprints? its for structure and organization of large crud apps.
-3. How does using blueprints help us organize bigger applications?
+3. How does using blueprints help us organize bigger applications? through folders and files.

 ### Part II - Exercise